my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   Roundabout signs are important!
     -   Bus lane signs sometimes have time period say 8-10am & 4-6pm, menaing outside the time periods, bus lane is a normal driving lane, and you must drive on it;
--   <span style='color:cyan'>**Manuevers**</span>
+-   <span style='color:#449aff'>**Manuevers**</span>
     -   observations
         -   parallel parking: look more on the right blind spot, don't stare at the left mirror for too long; stop when cars or pedestrians appear near you;
-    -   <span style='color:chartreuse'>Reference point</span>
+    -   <span style='color:#32CD32'>Reference point</span>
         -   Forward bay parking: $\ge$ 2.5 fingers.
-Turn <span style='color:chartreuse'>on move</span>.
-Remember to <span style='color:chartreuse'>indicate right</span>.
+Turn <span style='color:#32CD32'>on move</span>.
+Remember to <span style='color:#32CD32'>indicate right</span>.
-        -   Reverse bay parking: $\le$ 1/4 of the hand brake from the top; <span style='color:chartreuse'>STOP at your reference point</span>, do observation again and carry on.
+        -   Reverse bay parking: $\le$ 1/4 of the hand brake from the top; <span style='color:#32CD32'>STOP at your reference point</span>, do observation again and carry on.
 Full lock to the left when you start moving.
 If you turn <span style='color:red'>on move [✘] </span>, will end up being <span style='color:red'>too close [✘] </span> to the left.
-        -   Parallel parking: Turn <span style='color:chartreuse'>on move</span>, do NOT need to stop at the reference point.
+        -   Parallel parking: Turn <span style='color:#32CD32'>on move</span>, do NOT need to stop at the reference point.
 Small triangle + more than 2 turns on the right (2.5 turns full lock to the right) if you find the gap is too small (about to hit the curb, reat door is on the curb).
 Have to keep an eye to see if you are getting too close to the curb, if so, must react to it—either $i$) turn more than two turns to the right, or $ii$) stop and move forward to correction.
-    -   Parallel parking: where is your <span style='color:chartreuse'>curb reference</span>, sometimes you have another line outside the curb; Observation when doing paralle parking is essential b/c it is usually in a build-up area, pedestrians and cars do pass by.
+    -   Parallel parking: where is your <span style='color:#32CD32'>curb reference</span>, sometimes you have another line outside the curb; Observation when doing paralle parking is essential b/c it is usually in a build-up area, pedestrians and cars do pass by.
 You need to be fully aware of them.
 (Bay parking takes place in a car park usually, so you don't get other cars in the way.)
 If you <span style='color:red'>did NOT see cars or pedestrians around you [✘] </span>, it would be a serious fault.
     -   Correction:
         -   bay parking: always do when you go forward; need to turn about b/c you only have a very small space to correct.
         -   parallel parking:
             -   too wide (too big triangle)—correct when you reverse back and go forward;
             -   too tight (too small triangle)—2 options: $i$) turn more than 2 to the right, maybe a full lock of 2.5 to the right; or $ii$) go forward before pulling in.
 If the gap is too tight, your left rear wheel will hit the curb.
 If you rear door handle is on the curb, then you will hit the curb.
 Must stop before you hit the curb.  如果三角形过小，可以向右打多于两圈儿(2.5圈full lock to the right)或者向前走一下修正。但是如果三角形过大，无法在倒车过程中修正了，必须向后多退一下，往前走的过程中修正。
-            -   两害相权取其轻，<span style='color:chartreuse'>最好是triangle稍微大一些。No risk of hitting the curb.</span>
+            -   两害相权取其轻，<span style='color:#32CD32'>最好是triangle稍微大一些。No risk of hitting the curb.</span>
-            -   If there is a car coming behind, you <span style='color:chartreuse'>indicate left</span> to show your intention.
+            -   If there is a car coming behind, you <span style='color:#32CD32'>indicate left</span> to show your intention.
                 -   if he stops, you carry on;
                 -   if he goes around you, you stop to let him pass.
     -   keep wheels straight when you finish;